rolling-scopes-school/tasks/react/modules/tasks/functional-routing.md

 No. As long as the original PR exists and your code is reviewable, there is no automatic penalty for merging.
 However, merging into `main` is **not recommended**, as it may complicate the review process for your mentor.

-### Cross-check (score can be less if some parts of the functionality don't work)

-- Custom hook to restore search query from LS - **20**
-- Pagination is present in both URL and on the page - **20**
-- Upon clicking, open details panel on the right side of the page: - **5**
-  - Use router outlet, left side of the page should continue displaying the list of results - **10**
-  - Initiate an additional API call, display a loader, and update the URL - **10**
-  - Details panel should be closed either on the "close" button click or on the main panel click - **10**
-- About page is implemented with author information and a link to the RS School React course - **5**
-- 404 is implemented - **5**
-- New tests are added for the new functionality - **15**